Suv Plug-In Hybrid Automatic FWD 5-seat

 Jetour T2 i-DM T2 i-DM works best as an electrified derivative bought for a clear use case.

 The Jetour T2 i-DM T2 i-DM makes the most sense when its price and equipment align with the buyer's weekly routine.
-Public South African pricing still to be read from the latest official price communication when it becomes available, so the value judgement should be made against neighbouring trims and direct segment rivals.
+The official South African launch price is R779,900, so the value judgement should be made against the exact written quotation and direct segment alternatives.
 Choose it when the transmission, drivetrain, comfort level and ownership cover fit real use; move up or down the range if those details do not match.

 What's Good